 Inclusion Criteria:

-- Participant must be ≥12 years old at the time the trial participant or legal guardian signs the informed consent form.
+- Participant must be at least 1 year old at the time the trial participant or legal guardian signs the informed consent form and will be assigned as follows:

 For participants of the Escalation Part only:

-- Confirmed diagnosis of primary or secondary AML \[any subtype except acute promyelocytic leukemia (APL)\] according to World Health Organization (WHO) classification.
-Patients with AML must meet one of the following criteria, a), b) or c) and are limited to those with no available (or are ineligible) therapy with known clinical benefit.
+- Adult and Pediatric Arms: Confirmed diagnosis of primary or secondary AML [any subtype except acute promyelocytic leukemia (APL) and juvenile myelomonocytic leukemia (JMML)] according to World Health Organization (WHO) 2022 classification.
+Participants with AML must meet one of the following criteria, a), b), c) or d) and are limited to those with no available (or are ineligible) therapy with known clinical benefit.

 a) Primary Induction Failure (PIF) AML, defined as disease refractory to one of the following, i or ii.